arturgomesc/arturgomesc/README.md

 ### Hello there 👋  Welcome to my profile!

-My name is Artur Gomes, I'm a software developer.
+- Currently working on Institute of Philosophy and Human Sciences from Federal University of Pará 💻
+- Learning Java ☕ with Spring 🌱
+- I love to read, gym and play videogames 📖🦾🎮